 The American Bully is a relatively new breed recognized by the United Kennel Club (UKC).
 It is the result of selective breeding to emphasize the shorter and more muscular form.
-It also tamed down the pup’s prey drive to make him a more desirable pet.
-Several other breeds contributed to the final standard, including the French Bulldog.
-Interestingly, UKC considers merle a disqualification.
+It also tamed down their prey drive to make them more desirable as pets.

 Although the Beauceron’s history goes back to the Middle Ages, the American Kennel Club (AKC) recognized the breed relatively recently in 2007.
-It is a French herding dog, known for his gentle manner.
-His coloration is unique with a jet black coat and rust-colored legs, which have earned him the nickname, Red Stockings.
+This French herding dog is known for their gentle manner.
+Their coloration is unique, with a jet-black coat and rust-colored legs, which have earned them the nickname Red Stockings.

 There’s no mistaking the feisty personality of the Chihuahua.
-Even though he usually isn’t heavier than 6 pounds, he has the fearless nature of a dog many times his size.
+Even though most weigh less than 6 pounds, they have the fearless nature of a dog many times their size.
 Many pups with the merle trait experience negative health consequences.
 That has prompted the Chihuahua Club of America to recommend genetic testing before breeding.

-It’s hard to believe that the small Pomeranian was once a much larger dog on the order of other Spitz breeds like the Chow Chow.
+It’s hard to believe that the tiny Pomeranian was once a much larger dog like the Chow Chow.
 Selective breeding by Queen Victoria reduced the pup’s size to put it in AKC’s Toy Group.
-Like the Chihuahua, the Pom sometimes forgets how little he is.
-He is an affectionate pooch that is easy to train.
+Like the Chihuahua, the Pom sometimes forgets how little they are.
+They’re affectionate and relatively easy to train.

 9. Great Dane

 The imposing figure of the Great Dane is hard to ignore.
-Despite his size, he is truly a gentle giant.
+Despite their size, they’re gentle and loving.
 They have been faithful companions for thousands of years with a history that goes back to 3000 B.C.
-He is such a lovable pooch that it’s hard to believe he once hunted wild boars.
-This pup is a handsome dog with merle, an accepted color, according to the AKC.
+They’re so affectionate that it’s hard to believe they once hunted wild boars.
+They’re stunning dogs when they have the merle color, which is accepted by the AKC.

-Size is no barrier for the spirited Dachshund.
-His name in German means “badger dog.”
-You know you’re dealing with a fearless dog, considering his prey could easily outweigh him.
-Enough said.
 You’ll see Doxies in smooth, long-haired, or wire-haired coat variations.
-The Dachshund has a long history in Europe, going back hundreds of years.
+They have a long history in Europe, going back hundreds of years.
 AKC recognized the breed in 1885.

 11. Border Collie

-The energy level of the Border Collie is evident when you look at him.
+The energy level of the Border Collie is evident when you see them run and perform tricks.
 Here is a dog that needs a job and wants to run.
-He is extremely intelligent, too, which means that he must have mental stimulation to avoid bad habits from developing.
-His history goes back to the time of the Romans.
-This pup can do it all, from herding to agility trials.
-He’ll even round up the kids for you.
+They’re incredibly intelligent and must have mental stimulation to prevent bad habits from developing.
+Their history goes back to the time of the Romans.
+The Border Collie can do it all, from herding to agility trials.
+They’ll even round up the kids for you.

 12. Cardigan Welsh Corgi

 The Cardigan Welsh Corgi packs a lot of energy in a small package.
 Cardiganshire, Wales, is the inspiration for the breed’s name.
-His short height gives him an advantage when working with cattle.
-As you may guess, a pup working this job has a courageous demeanor.
-He differs from his close relative, the Pembroke Corgi, in that he has a tail.
+Their short height gives them an advantage when working with cattle.
+As you may guess, Welsh Corgis have courageous demeanors.
+They’re slightly different than their close relative, the Pembroke Corgi, because they have a longer tail.